-Here are four headlines from Sunday’s NASCAR Pennsylvania 400 at Pocono Raceway.
+Here are NASCAR Headlines from Sunday’s Pennsylvania 400 at Pocono Raceway.
 Jeff Gordon is this week’s number one storyline:

 1. The 24 finally catches a break.